| What | When | Key Numbers |

 Deckers (below Cheesman Canyon)

 Key flies: This is small-fly water.
-Zebra Midges (18-24), RS2 (18-24), Mercury Midges, Juju Baetis (20-24), Trico patterns (20-24).
+Zebra Midges (18-24), RS2 (18-24), Mercury Midges, JuJu Baetis (20-24), Trico patterns (20-24).
 PMDs (16-20) in summer.
 Griffith's Gnat for midge clusters.

 Running from its headwaters near Granby through Glenwood Canyon, the Colorado offers excellent fishing and floating across distinct sections.
+Forty miles of the river carry Gold Medal designation in two stretches: 20 miles between Windy Gap Reservoir and Troublesome Creek, and 20 miles from Canyon Creek to Rock Creek near McCoy.

 | CFS | Conditions |